-After the relegation battle dominated Saturday, attention turns to Europe with Manchester United and Liverpool both in action.
+After the relegation battle dominated Saturday, attention turns to the battle for Europe with Manchester United and Liverpool both in action.

 Both face teams near the bottom but almost certain to remain in the Premier League.